OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:10

-Have you not read this Scripture: ‘The stone the builders rejected has become the cornerstone;
+Have you not read this Scripture: ‘The stone that the builders rejected has become the cornerstone;

 ## Mark 12:11

-the Lord has done this, and it is marvellous in our eyes’?”
+the Lord has done this, and it is wonderful in our eyes’?”

 ## Mark 12:12